 7.3a.1.2.4.1 Definition

 The IOC MLTrainingProcess represents the ML model training process.
-When a ML model training process starts, an instance of the MLTrainingProcess is created by the MnS Producer and notification is sent to MnS consumer who has subscribed to it.The MnS producer can delete the MLTrainingProcess instance whose attribute status equals to "FINISHED" or or "CANCELLED" automatically.
+When a ML model training process starts, an instance of the MLTrainingProcess is created by the MnS Producer and notification is sent to MnS consumer who has subscribed to it.The MnS producer can delete the MLTrainingProcess instance whose attribute status equals to "FINISHED" or "CANCELLED" automatically.

 One MLTrainingProcess MOI may be instantiated for each MLTrainingRequest MOI or a set of MLTrainingRequest MOIs.